 A postdoc can be expected to:

-- be asked to undertake a reasonable amount of teaching as part of their contract
+- undertake a reasonable amount of teaching as part of their contract

-- act as co-supervisor to Master and PhD students
+- act as an assistant supervisor or co-supervisor to Master and PhD students

 - disseminate research findings

 - do a reasonable amount of group or departmental administration

 - be managed in line with ‘Imperial Expectations’ along with all College staff.